DanielMayhan/BackupArr/README.md

 # BackupArr

-> [!NOTE]
-> **AI-Generated Documentation:** This README was drafted with the assistance of AI, but none of the Code in this Project was written by AI.
+---

 Welcome to the **BackupArr** repository.
-This project is currently in its early development stages (**Pre-Alpha**) and aims to provide a lightweight, efficient way to "back up" your media library without duplicating large video files.
+This project is currently in its early development stages (**Alpha**) and aims to provide a lightweight, efficient way to "back up" your media library without duplicating large video files.

 ---